krivard/codalab-worksheets-wiki/Dev:-Configure-CodaLab-for-Development.md

 1. Use the following command to create a new database:

    `create database if not exists MySql_DevDB;`

+**Linux**
+1. Open a terminal window.
+1. Run the following command to install MySQL:

+    `sudo apt-get install mysql-server`

+1. Login to MySQL as root by typing the following command:

+    `mysql -u root -p`
+    Enter your root password when prompted.

+1. Use the following command to create a new database:

+    `create database if not exists MySql_DevDB;`

+1. Type `exit` to return to the terminal prompt.

 ### Create a local config file